 In this video, YouTube maker phenom April Wilkerson gets a mallet from fellow ‘Tuber Ty Moser as a “shop buddy” gift.
 On her way to World Maker Faire to meet up with some of her other shop besties, she decides to make them all gorgeous shop mallets to present as gifts.

-Exchanging objects that they’ve made, especially shop essentials, like the mallets, seems to be a growing custom.
-We’ve covered DiResta’s ice pick and Greg Porter’s twisted sharpie.
+Exchanging objects that they’ve made, especially shop essentials, like mallets, seems to be a growing custom.
+We’ve covered DiResta’s ice pick and Greg Porter’s twisted Sharpie.
 Those have become coveted “shop buddy” gifts.

 Most of these folks also made vlogs documenting their trips to the fair and hanging out with each other.
 Here’s Jimmy’s:

 Laura Kampf came all the way from Cologne, Germany.
 Here is her trip travelogue.
 In it, she covers the flight to NYC, visiting Jimmy’s class at the School of Visual Arts, her and a number of the YouTube makers at World Maker Faire, flea market shopping with the group, and their trip to Jimmy’s farm in upstate NY.

 This community of YouTubers also has each other’s backs.
 When Giaco Whatever got flamed on YouTube for making a USB hub out of concrete, fellow makers launched a concrete USB Hub Challenge in response.
 In the end, 18 concrete USB hub projects were submitted in an impressive show of solidarity.
 Look for a follow-up post on this challenge after a winner has been declared.